Dimmen/recipes/README.md

 Health Check
 ---

+Additional Dropwizard provides with healtchecks.
 To see your applications health enter url `http://localhost:8081/healthcheck`